 When many small detention houses are located in the community, and differ from each other they can provide the right context for each individual.
 These three principles are connected and reinforce each other.
+To fully grasp the value and potential of detention houses, we consider all dimensions of their ecosystem.

 When many small detention houses are located in the community, and differ from each other they can provide the right context for each individual.
 These three principles are connected and reinforce each other.
+To fully grasp the value and potential of detention houses, we consider all dimensions of their ecosystem.

 THE CONCEPT